 Jaya Pelupessy (b.
 1989, NL) uses photography to investigate the medium’s status.
 Central to his work are the processes that lead to autonomous images; an examination of to what extent the process itself and the visibility of that process strengthens, invalidates, or delivers new autonomous images.
 Countless ‘loops’ within his own work emerge, within which reproductions are again reproduced.
-Work by Jaya can be found in the collections of Foam, Steenbergen, Het Nederlands Fotomuseum, Tropenmuseum, and various private collections.
+Pelupessy’s work can be found in the collections of Foam, Steenbergen, Het Nederlands Fotomuseum, Tropenmuseum, Amsterdam UMC and in various private collections.

-In his latest project Manufactured Manual, Pelupessy developed a technique involving multiple color exposures on a silkscreen-frame.
+In his latest project Manufactured Manual, Pelupessy developed a technique involving multiple colour exposures on a silkscreen-frame.
 The artist is transforming this tool, normally used for numerous reproductions, into a singular work.
 He uses found footage gathered from photography manuals where photography is almost trying to explain itself.
-This project is aimed at making the constructions behind our visual consumption visible.
+Read more about this project here

 In Flatten Image (2019), Pelupessy examines the authenticity and value of reproduction.
 In a constant stream of images, the photographic print itself has become less valuable, and digital manipulations more common.
 By reintegrating these manipulations into an almost tangible and unique photographic process, the photographic print becomes a unique object again.
 Looking like layered collages, the works from this series are in fact direct photographs on light-sensitive paper, made with in-camera interventions.